natstar93/CV/README.md

 #### Software Development

 - I have immersed myself in test & behaviour driven development at Makers Academy and enjoy writing clean, meaningful tests as demonstrated in my Thermostat project (Javascript, Node, jQuery, Jasmine).
-I also used this project as a way of experimenting with APIs.
+I also used this project as a way of experimenting with APIs.<br>
 [View Thermostat on Github](https://github.com/natstar93/Thermostat-day3/blob/master/spec/ThermostatSpec.js)

 - I have found working with relational databases very interesting.
 I recently produced a clone of Instagram using Ruby on Rails, ActiveRecord, PostreSQL, Rspec and Capybara.
-The biggest challenges of this project were limiting 'likes' to one per user per photo and stubbing image uploads.
+The biggest challenges of this project were limiting 'likes' to one per user per photo and stubbing image uploads.<br>
 [View Natstagram on Github](https://github.com/natstar93/instagram-challenge)

 - I'm interested in development on different platforms and trying out new technologies.
 During my final project I used Ionic to make a London 'ispy' game for tourists.
-This involved Cordova camera plugin and UX considerations.
+This involved Cordova camera plugin and UX considerations.<br>
 [View iSpy on Github](https://github.com/natstar93/ispy-game)

 - In addition to learning new technologies, I revel in the challenge of logic problems.
 I was happy to learn that in the software development world these problems can often be neatly test driven.
 I created a bowling scorecard in Javascript, jQuery, HTML & CSS.
-I uses Jasmine for testing and is hosted on Heroku.
+I uses Jasmine for testing and is hosted on Heroku.<br>
 [View Bowling Challenge on Github](https://github.com/natstar93/bowling-challenge)

 #### Teamwork